Skip to main content

 Planning a trip to Norway?
-This guide shows your where to find official information about who can travel visa-free, how to apply for a Schengen visa if needed, and which documents you'll need for a smooth journey.
+This guide shows you where to find official information about who can travel visa-free, how to apply for a Schengen visa, if needed, and which documents you'll need for a smooth journey.

-A lot of people can visit Norway without a visa, however many people from outside the EU/EEA must apply for a visitor's visa.
+Many travellers can visit Norway without a visa.
+However, if you're from outside the EU/EEA, you may need to apply for a visitor's visa.

 If you're from a country with visa-free access to the Schengen Area, you can travel to Norway for up to 90 days within any 180-day period without applying for a visa.

-This includes citizens of all EU/EEA countries, as well as nationals from countries like the United States, United Kingdom, Canada, Australia, New Zealand, Japan, South Korea, Singapore, Hong Kong, and several Latin American countries such as Mexico, Brazil, Chile, and Colombia.
+This includes citizens of all EU/EEA countries, as well as nationals from countries such as the United States, United Kingdom, Canada, Australia, New Zealand, Japan, South Korea, Singapore and Hong Kong, as well as several Latin American countries, including Mexico, Brazil, Chile, and Colombia.

 Please note that there are additional rules you must follow.
-See UDI's website.
+See UDI's website for a full list of requirements for visa-free travellers.

 Who needs a Schengen visa to visit Norway?